2020 cars and CO2

 The main "greenhouse gas" is the water vapour, but it is difficult to measure the change of its amount.
 It sounds logical that when the temperature of the ocean rises, more of it evaporates, which in turn might help to warm the ocean.
 But on the other hand, clouds help to minimize the warming effect of the Sun.
 It is super complex and I don't have the knowledge to dissect it.
 The second gas causing the greenhouse effect is the carbon dioxide.
 Its share is somewhere between one fourth to as low as a tenth.
 The third one is methane, which only makes up up to a tenth of the greenhouse gases.
 At the same time, its amount has grewn the most.
 Naturally, there are more greenhouse gases, but we are unable to deal with everything.

 The CO2 is the result of every burning.
-Of course, natural forest fires happen and some people use wood to heat the house, but we are talking about the burning of the fossil fuels.
+Of course, natural forest fires happen and some people use wood to heat the house, but we are talking about the senseless burning of fuels.
 CO2 emissions also come from cement production - for every kilogram of cement produced almost a kilogram of CO2 will be emitted.
 Think how much is a kilogram of a gas!
 Cement production amounts to around 5% of man-made carbon dioxide emissions.
 Vegetation and oceans are unable to absorb the amount of carbon dioxide we create and it must stay in the atmosphere.
 Deforestation makes it worse.

 Fossil fuels including petroleum-based fuels